-Layoffs hit Mozilla as it shifts attentions away from commercial products
+Layoffs hit Mozilla as it shifts its focus

 Index-backed Hutch puts $5.5M in the tank to rev up its mobile gaming engines